 Sustainably produced, electricity-based fuels are an essential component of an environmentally friendly mobility system.
 Especially in aviation, there will be no alternative to liquid fuels for most applications in the foreseeable future.
 A major challenge for the widespread use of electricity-based fuels (power-to-liquid, PtL) is the upscaling to industrial production and the optimised overall integration of the individual technology components required for production.

-In order to address this issue, the Federal Ministry of Transport and Digital Infrastructure (BMVI) commissioned a study on the “Conceptual and Technical Design of a Development Platform for PtL Fuels” (“Konzeptionelle und technische Ausgestaltung einer Entwicklungsplattform für PtL-Kraftstoffe”), which was supported by NOW.
+In order to address this issue, the Federal Ministry for Digital and Transport (BMDV) commissioned a study on the “Conceptual and Technical Design of a Development Platform for PtL Fuels” (“Konzeptionelle und technische Ausgestaltung einer Entwicklungsplattform für PtL-Kraftstoffe”), which was supported by NOW.

 As part of this study, a consortium consisting of the German Aerospace Center (DLR – Deutsches Zentrum für Luft- und Raumfahrt), the Hamburg University of Technology (TUHH) and John Brown Voest GmbH (JBV) developed a concept for the establishment and operation of a modular PtL development platform.
 The facility to be conceptualised is to comprise both a research and a demonstration module in order to test innovative technology components in an integrated manner along the entire PtL production process.